marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 DB: So in a decentralized state these professions will look totally different, yeah?

-RP: Yeah. [[Milton Friedman]] himself, the Chicago School conservative Economist, he described licensing as something destroying civilization.
+RP: Yeah. [[Friedman, Milton]] himself, the Chicago School conservative Economist, he described licensing as something destroying civilization.

 DB: [1:42:26] Wow.
 Ray, did 20th century Soviet-bloc countries experiment with some of these things?
 And can we learn anything from that?

 RP: Yeah.
 For a time in the twenties there was tremendous experimentation.
-And then as soon as [[Adolf Hitler|Hitler]] came to power with his project for dealing with the Slavs, starting right in 1933, experiment ended and they got engaged in the business of not being taken over by [[Adolf Hitler|Hitler]].
+And then as soon as [[Hitler, Adolf|Hitler]] came to power with his project for dealing with the Slavs, starting right in 1933, experiment ended and they got engaged in the business of not being taken over by [[Hitler, Adolf|Hitler]].

 DB: Geez.
 So are there other examples of things we can learn from what they were doing?

 RP: Oh.
 Yeah.
 A lot of good Science was really developing in those early years with between wars.
 Psychology, Philosophy, Education ideas, learning ideas, therapeutic ideas.

-DB: Did you write about some of that stuff in your book on [[Mind and Tissue -by- Ray Peat]]?
+DB: Did you write about some of that stuff in your book on [[Peat, Ray [book] Mind and Tissue]]?

 RP: Yeah.